sartq333/chill-guy-maker/README.md

    Segmentation model used in this project has been taken from here: https://huggingface.co/jonathandinu/face-parsing.

-   Built with Gradio and PyTorch.
+   Built with Gradio, PyTorch and OpenCV.

    Inspired by dingboard.